When does paying a balance transfer fee make sense, and when is it a bad deal?

 "Just don't do a balance transfer to kick the can down the road," he says.
 "The balance transfer is the opportunity to just tackle the debt, and having a plan over that, say, 12 to 18 months needs to be in place, or else it'll hurt you financially."

-While a no-fee balance transfer card is typically hard to come by, you can save by looking for a credit card with a zero annual fee—or an annual fee that is waived for the first year.
+While a no-fee balance transfer card is typically hard to come by, you can save by looking for a credit card with a zero annual fee or one with the annual fee waived for the first year.
 Annual fees on cards can vary.

 According to the Consumer Financial Protection Bureau (CFPB), the average annual fee for credit cards can be anywhere from $94 for small issuers to $157 for large issuers.